bayesmix-dev/bayesmix/python/README.md

 BAYESMIX_EXE=<BAYESMIX_HOME_REPO>build/run
 ```

-in your .bashrc file (or .zshrc if you are a MacOs user), or everytime you use bayesmixpy you can add the following lines on top of your Python script/notebook
+in your .bashrc file (or .zshrc if you are a MacOs user), or every time you use bayesmixpy, you can add the following lines on top of your Python script/notebook

 ```
 import os